DFW

 Fortune 500 companies headquartered in Texas

-Metrotechs surfaces those signals — without vendor alignment, without a sales pitch — so operators with $10M–$500M in revenue can see what's coming and prepare before the market moves.
+Metrotechs translates those signals into operational context — without vendor alignment, without a sales pitch — so manufacturers with $10M-$500M in revenue can see what's changing and make decisions before the market moves around them.

 The Launchpad

-The Launchpad is an AI-powered system that builds your digital transformation roadmap and project documentation.
-Answer the questions, get the roadmap.
-No human required.
+The Launchpad is an AI-powered system that turns your operational context into a prioritized roadmap and project documentation.
+Answer the questions, get a clear path forward.

 For the ops leader